 Most often IC’s are required to interact with peripheral circuitry; so how do we connect these tiny devices to the outside world?
 You guessed it—a tiny wire!

 This wire connection process is called wire bonding, which was developed by Bell Laboratories in the mid 1950’s.
-The initial process called thermocompression bonding involves heating the semiconductor surface to 200-300°C then pressing a wire down on the surface with a force of 5-10K lbs / in2 which produces a strong mechanical bond with excellent electrical properties.
+The initial process called thermocompression bonding involves heating the semiconductor surface to 200-300°C. Following this a wire is pressed down on the surface with a force of 5-10K lbs / in2 which produces a strong mechanical bond with excellent electrical properties.
 The machine that performs this task is called a thermocompression bonder, which became commercially available in the late 1950’s.

 Ultrasonic bonding is an additional process that became available in the 1960’s and was derived from a welding technique developed in the 1950’s.
 Ultrasonic bonding involves rubbing two pieces of metal together until the surface impurities are removed by friction and atomic bonding is achieved.
 The final process for wire bonding is thermosonic bonding which is a combination of both thermocompression and ultrasonic bonding.